e-conomic/client-side-application-course/public/week1/README.md

 ## Week1

 What did we talk about:
 After en introduction to e-conomic and our workplace, we started with talking ablout what we mean when we say that we're gonna work with client-side applications.
-We mean javascript-applications-runniing-in-the-browser.
+We mean javascript-applications-running-in-the-browser.
 We are not gonna touch nodejs apps, mobile apps etc.
-Futhermore we are not gonna touch css or styling in general.
+Furthermore we will not touch css or styling in general.

-We watched an introductionvideo of react by Facebook, explaining the very basics about react and how to create simple examples.
+We watched an [introduction to React video](https://www.youtube.com/watch?v=XxVg_s8xAms&index=1&list=PL84LMllSwgzLz3PPdwEI3cNUqJGik6YBM) by Facebook, explaining the very basics about react and how to create simple examples.

 We continued with our first assignments.